bardasoft/Xamarin.Forms.Popup/README.md

 This repository houses an example of using the Xamarin.Forms API to create a popup view.

-It's inspired by the FormsPopUp implementation of Michael Davis - https://github.com/michaeled/FormsPopup
+It's inspired and based on the FormsPopUp implementation of Michael Davis - https://github.com/michaeled/FormsPopup

-But i fixed some issues and extended it with an TemplatedPicker
+But i fixed some issues and extended it with an TemplatedPicker, which is correctly bindable and doesnt use any platformspecific components.

+**NuGet**

+The Control Library is available as NuGet Package MWX.XamForms.Popup here https://www.nuget.org/packages/MWX.XamForms.Popup/

+It's currently in prerelease state but will get released soon!

 **Projects**